sankalp1999/code_qa/part2.md

 - Ensure the response is directly usable for further processing or execution.'''
 ```

+The hallucinated query is used to perform an initial embedding search, retrieving the top 5 results from our tables.
+These results serve as context for a second HyDE query.
+In the first query, the programming language was not known but with the help of fetched context, the language is most likely known now.

+Second HyDE query is more context aware and expands the query with relevant code-specific details.

 ```python
 # app.py
 def openai_hyde_v2(query, temp_context, hyde_query):